High Seat (Lake District): Summit

 The upper part of the fell, in excess of 1 sqmi in area, is soft, peaty and drab.
 The exception is the ridge itself, which is considerably wetter.
 A fence runs along the ridge, a useful guide in mist and occasionally necessary for bog bouncing.
 The summit is set on a small rock platform with an Ordnance Survey column.
 A rocky knoll (called Man) stands on the other side of the fence.
 The views are extensive due to the central location and a lack of higher neighbours.
 The Helvellyn range is seen end to end, together with a panorama of high fells on the other side of the ridge from Crinkle Crags in the south to Blencathra in the north.

 Ascents

 By parking near Ashness Bridge on the road to Watendlath, access to the western side of the ridge can be gained at high level.
 Ashness Gill can be followed upwards through increasingly wet country until a final bee-line is made for the summit.
 From further up the road at the base of Reecastle Crag a more direct line is possible, or the climb can be made from Watendlath itself, first ascending High Tove via the zig-zags.
 The direct ascent noted by Wainwright from the hamlet appears to have access problems.

 Eastern approaches begin on the A591 at Rough How Bridge, making a start along the secluded valley of Shoulthwaite before heading up the fellside in the vicinity of Mere Gill.

+Panorama

+The following Wainwrights are visible on a clear day: